Our Future Path! A plan for a better world!

 In our new era of pandemics, being able to access a class remotely takes on even more importance.
 Unvaccinated and unmasked students and teachers can pose a risk to themselves and to others.
 Schools need to protect their students, so they need to require students and teachers to be vaccinated and, when needed, masked.
 Those students who are not compliant should not be allowed to attend school in person.
 Instead, they should be required to attend remotely via video.
 Some sort of video teaching might also be possible for some teachers who are not compliant.

-In addition to students, these videos may be of benefit to a number of other people as well.
+In addition to students, these videos may be of benefit to a few others as well.
 To give everyone access to all the information needed, there should be at least two cameras in each classroom.
 One camera would show the front of the classroom with the teacher and the blackboard or whiteboard.
 The other camera would keep an eye on all the students in the classroom.
-Access to these videos would be limited to authorized users and a log would be kept of who accessed what.
+Access to these videos would be limited to authorized users and a log should be kept of who accesses what.

-School administrators could use the videos to watch samples of the teacher’s classes in order to help evaluate their performance.
-With a sampling from many classes on different days, an administrator could get a better idea of a teacher’s performance than they would from sitting in on a class.
+School administrators could use the videos to watch samples of the teacher’s classes to help evaluate their performance.
+With a sampling from many classes on different days, an administrator could get a better idea of a teacher’s performance than they would from sitting in on a single class, which may not be representative of the teacher’s performance, especially since an administrator’s presence could be disruptive.
 The administrator could also use the videos to check on any complaints against a student or teacher.
 Cameras in the hallways would also help in case of a problem there.

 Physical Fitness